 - MTRR regenerates the methylcobalamin for MTR to use again.[ref]

 Both are a vital part of the methylation cycle.

 Methyl groups – in a nutshell:

-The methylation cycle is your body’s way of cycling certain molecules to ensure that there are enough methyl groups (carbon plus three hydrogens) available for cellular processes.
-When it comes to the functioning of your cells, methyl groups are used in a bunch of ways.[ref]
+The methylation cycle is your body’s way of recycling certain molecules to ensure that there are enough methyl groups (carbon plus three hydrogens) available for cellular processes.
+When it comes to the functioning of your cells, methyl groups are used in methylation reactions.[ref]

 Examples of methylation reactions include:

 - synthesis of some of the nucleic acid (DNA) bases

 - turning off genes so that they aren’t transcribed (DNA methylation)

 - methylating arsenic so that it can be excreted

 - metabolizing estrogen